 One of Lubas' efforts focused on the resurgence of the bald eagle and Native Americans, both threatened with extinction, but re-emerging with strength and dignity.
 The work was recognized with showings at Los Angeles City Hall, public libraries and galleries in Southern California, Washington state, Chicago and Santa Fe, New Mexico.

-As a result of his work with the Native American community he was honored by a Chumash spiritual leader in a sacred naming ceremony with the name "True Eyes" during a William S. Hart Powwow in Newhall where he sits on the board of directors and his work is shown each year.
+As a result of his work with the Native American community he was honored by a Chumash spiritual leader in a sacred naming ceremony with the name "True Eyes" during a William S. Hart Powwow in Newhall where he serves on the organizing committee and his work is exhibited each year.
 Presidents, Vice Presidents and Hollywood celebrities are among those who have acquired his work.
 He is a former member of the Board of Directors of the Press Photographs Association of Greater Los Angeles, and the Board of Directors of Sarvey Wildlife Center, Arlington, Washington.
-He is currently a member of the Board of Directors of the William S. Hart Powwow held each September.
+He is currently a member of the organizing committee of the William S. Hart Powwow held each autumn.

 The Lion's Share of the Good Life: